 They don't have a clue.

-They have a clue what he says.
+They have a clue what he said.

-Kirk Watson, it doesn't matter what his specific achievements are.
+They're like, Kirk Watson, it doesn't matter what his specific achievements are.

-All right, now here's Hillary.
+Now, here's Hillary.

-Next sound bite is Hillary in New York City.
+Next soundbite is Hillary in New York City.

-This is this morning at Hunter College, uh, and she uses the segment that you just heard as a talking point this morning.
+And she uses the segment that you just heard as a talking point this morning.

 This is becoming more apparent every day.

-My good friend, Congresswoman Stephanie Tubbs Jones from Ohio represented me on one of the TV programs in the last day or two.
+My good friend, Congresswoman Stephanie Tubbs-Jones from Ohio, represented me on one of the TV programs in the last day or two.

 Some of you may have seen her.